 Economics — the most popular major at Brandeis — provides a lens through which we can better understand and improve our world.
 Whether you major or minor in economics, you will learn the general principles of economics, microeconomic and macroeconomic theory, statistics and econometrics, with an emphasis on analytic and quantitative approaches.

-The Economics Department is in the Sachar International Center, which also houses the Brandeis International Business School.
-Close ties to the International Business School provide students with the opportunity to take master’s- and PhD-level courses in economics and finance.
-Students can also take courses on health economics and public policy through the Heller School.
+The Economics Department is located in the Sachar International Center, which also houses the Brandeis International Business School.
+Close ties to the International Business School provide students with the opportunity to take master’s and PhD level courses in economics and finance.
+Students can also take courses on health economics and public policy through The Heller School.
 Interdisciplinary courses that combine economics with other disciplines in the arts and sciences are also available for economics students.

 Long before women were widely welcomed in the profession, Brandeis Emeriti Professors Anne Carter and Rachel McCulloch were not only conducting ground-breaking research in technological change and international trade, but they were also breaking down barriers for women in the profession.

 “An extra year at Brandeis was the perfect way for me to fine-tune what I want from my career.”